timjacksonm/google_homepage/README.md

-Introduction: My name is Timothy Jackson and this is my first project while learning to code.
+My name is Timothy Jackson and this is my first project while learning to code.

 Goals: